Top 6 Trello Alternatives in 2026

 Linear is a fast issue tracking and product planning for modern software teams.
 It stands out in project management for issue tracking and sprints and roadmaps and projects.

-Pricing: Starts at $10/mo.
-Includes a free plan.
+Pricing: Starts at $10/user/mo.
+No free plan is currently listed.
 Basic plan billed annually.

 Pros